-We visited Ibiza during early March.
-That’s winter and low season there.
+We visited Ibiza during early March which is part of the wintertime in Ibiza.
+Winter is the low season there.
 The peak season in Ibiza is from May to September.
 During that it’s known to be a crazy party location.
 But how about during the winter?

 When we arrived the reception staff was warning us that it won’t be very warm at this time of the year.
 Also, quite soon we figured that most places on our street were closed (though google was saying the opposite).